shivtiwari123/PPS-CT-1/README.md

 If any number except 1 to 5 is entered, the program tells the user to check their input and try again.

-The code is made in C language using the concepts of Input & Outpur, Flow control, Operators, Conditional statements and various kinds of Loops.
+The code is made in C language using the concepts of Input & Output, Flow control, Operators, Conditional statements and various kinds of Loops.

 Made by - Shiv Tiwari,
           RA2111030010011,